5.10 – Satisfactory Academic Progress

 D. Definitions

-Academic amnesty: A process offered by some institutions which allows students to have credits attempted and grades earned in previous terms excluded from the calculation of the student’s grade point average (GPA).
-No provisions for academic amnesty are made in FSA regulations.
+Academic Fresh Start is the college’s name for academic amnesty, a process offered by some institutions which allows students to have credits attempted and grades earned in previous terms excluded from the calculation of the student’s grade point average (GPA).

-Federal Student Aid (FSA): The office within the U.S. Department of Education with administrative oversight for Title IV aid.
+Federal Student Aid (FSA) is the office within the U.S. Department of Education with administrative oversight for Title IV aid.

-Higher Education Act of 1965 (HEA), as amended: The authorizing legislation for most of the federal student financial assistance programs.
+Higher Education Act of 1965 (HEA), as amended is the authorizing legislation for most of the federal student financial assistance programs.
 Established in 1965 by Congress, Title IV of the HEA authorizes the following programs: Federal Pell Grant, Iraq and Afghanistan Service Grant (IASG), Teacher Education Assistance for College and Higher Education (TEACH) Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Work-Study (FWS), Federal Perkins Loan, and Federal Direct Student Loan (Direct Loan).
-Collectively, these programs are known as the Title IV programs and are administered by ED.
+Collectively, these programs are known as Title IV programs and are administered by ED.

-Remedial coursework: Coursework that prepares a student to complete academic work at the postsecondary level.
+Remedial coursework is coursework that prepares a student to complete academic work at the postsecondary level.

-Repeated coursework: Any coursework which a student has completed and is enrolling in again either due to failure, program requirements, or to obtain a better grade.
+Repeated coursework is any coursework which a student has completed and is enrolling in again either due to failure, program requirements, or to obtain a better grade.

-Title IV: The section of the HEA pertaining to administration of the federal student financial assistance programs.
+Title IV refers to the section of the HEA pertaining to administration of the federal student financial assistance programs.

-Title IV Eligible Program: A degree or certificate which is offered by the College.
+Title IV Aid Eligible Programs are degrees or certificates offered by the College for which a student may receive federal financial aid.
 In general, A.A., A.S, A.A.B., A.A.S., A.I.S., A.I.T.S., and Certificate of Achievement are eligible programs.
 A Certificate of Specialization is not an eligible program.
 Programs intended as a primary or dual-enrollment track for high school completion are not considered eligible programs for SAP purposes.

 E. Authority